shescoding/shescoding-dot-org/README.md

 **Open-source?**

-Yes! *She's Coding* is build by the community, for the community.
+Yes! *She's Coding* is built by the community, for the community.
 We currently have a small group of volunteers bootstrapping the project, and we are in the process of defining some simple rules on how to contribute for the wider community.

 [Let us know](mailto:info@shescoding.org) if you want to join our team!